XanaduAI/flamingpy/README.md

 </p>

 <p align="center">
-  FT-Stack is a hybrid Python/C++ library for efficient threshold estimations of combined DV-CV quantum codes and simulations of fault-tolerant quantum computers.
+ FT-Stack is a Python library with several backends for efficient simulations of error correction in fault-tolerant quantum computers.
 </p>

 ## Features